To engage customers on Instagram you have to know how to take Instagram photos that amaze — plain and simple.

 - Aperture – limits or expands the area from which the camera receives light

 Many combinations can achieve the same exposures.
-Let’s look at how each of these impact the finished product.
+Let’s look at how each of these impacts the finished product.

 You typically want to photograph the waterfall as a whole (the water moving down) rather than photographing a single moment in time.